Size: 5 microfilm reels, 770 items on 5 microfilm reels

 Summary: This microfilm collection of the papers of African American painter Norman Lewis consits of correspondence, a scrapbook, sketches, photographs, personal documents, and printed material including exhibition catalogs, exhibition announcements, and clippings.

 REELS 52-53: Eight sketchbooks, 1935-1957; several pages from the diary of Lewis' wife, Joan, ca. 1948, commenting on their marriage; and an undated postcard from Ad Reinhardt.

-REELS 91-92: Correspondence, with author Millen Brand and artist Jim Yeargans, unidentified authors and actors, and museums, many arranging exhibits by black artists and political action organizations; a scrapbook of catalogs, clippings, photographs, letters, and announcements, 1934-1968, concerns black art exhibits, the training of black artists, particularly during the Depression, WPA-New York projects, and Lewis' World War II work as a shipyard employee and poster artist.
+REELS 91-92: Correspondence with author Millen Brand and artist Jim Yeargans; unidentified authors and actors; and museums, many arranging exhibits by Black artists and political action organizations.
+Also includes a scrapbook of catalogs, clippings, photographs, letters, and announcements, 1934-1968, concerning African American art exhibits, the training of African American artists, particularly during the Depression, WPA-New York projects, and Lewis' World War II work as a shipyard employee and poster artist.

 REEL N69-47: Personal documents, correspondence, catalogs, announcements, photographs, articles, and clippings.